 Ever opaque wine labels have a layer of BOPP film woven between paper to help shield your labels from moisture.
 This material option allows you to still give your bottles an estate feel without the downsides of soggy paper wine labels.
 This can make ever opaque materials a go-to option for white wines that are typically chilled before use or any other bottles that may encounter moisture throughout its journey from your facility to your consumers’ tables.

 As can be expected, the downside of ever-opaque stocks is that the presence of a BOPP film can drive up costs.
 However, that increase may be well worth the investment if it protects your labels from future damage.

 While both estate and ever-opaque wine labels have a more traditional look and feel, specialty label stocks can help you take your bottles to a whole new level.
 These can be made of paper or film and vary greatly in terms of overall aesthetic.
 Some specialty options include:

 - Gloss, matte, satin, and soft-touch varnishes or laminates

 As you can see, there are plenty of possibilities to break out of the classic wine label mold with specialty labels.
 The various materials available will each have their own distinct advantages, but when used properly, they can make sure that your bottles stand out when placed next to your competition.

 Work with a Label Printing Company that Makes Your Wine Labels Shine

-No matter which wine material you like best, it’s important that you partner with a printing company that can turn your design into stunning labels.
+No matter which wine material you like best, it’s important that you partner with a printing company that can turn your design into stunning, eye-catching labels.
 At Blue Label Packaging Company, we have the expertise and state-of-the-art printing equipment necessary to print stunning labels at competitive prices.
 We work with you to identify the right label material for your needs, and we can provide special label printing and finishing capabilities to add an extra dimension to your label design.

 Are you in need of top-quality wine labels?
 Contact Blue Label today to talk to our experts about your next label printing project.